cduica/CurrentMoodReact/README.md

 # CurrentMoodReact
 Ever wanted to search Spotify with a picture?
-Same tbh. 😍😍😩😩😤😤🍆🍆
+This kind of works.
+Now rewritten in React Native!